Undergraduate Research Center

 Emily Callison

-- Faculty Mentor(s): Dr. David Edward Nelson
+- Faculty Mentor(s): Dr. David Edward Nelson and Dr. Tiffany Rogers

 Current Focus: Monitoring Macrophage Anti-Fungal Activity Using Live-Cell Imaging